Welcome to Lessons from the Longlist

 By Pascale Hughes

 This blog, Lessons from the Longlist, is where I get honest about what really happens behind the scenes of the hiring process.
-I’ll share reflections from my years as a recruiter and consultant, including the vulnerable moments, insights, and lessons that aren't typically shared publicly.
+I’ll share reflections from my 15 years as a recruiter and consultant for nonprofit organizations, including the vulnerable moments, insights, and lessons that aren't typically shared publicly.
+The missteps and the wins.
+The long interviews and the even longer debriefs.
+The searches that sparked transformation, and the ones that revealed where things were still broken.

 Whether you're a nonprofit Executive Director doing your third search this year, or someone who’s ever lost sleep over a candidate you never called back, I hope these lessons help you feel a little less alone, and a little more equipped.